munificent/magpie/doc/site/markdown/objects/functions.md

         print(i)
     end

-If a function takes multiple arguments, they are separated by commas:

-    :::magpie
-    fn(a, b, c) a + b + c

-(More precisely, the function still takes a single argument: a [tuple](compound-values.html).
-But, if you define a function with a list of comma-separated parameters like the above example, it will automatically pull the fields out of the tuple passed to the function and bind them to the listed names.)

-If a function doesn't take any arguments, you can leave off the `()` when defining it:

-    :::magpie
-    fn print("hi")

-Because defining named functions is so common, there is a special keyword, `def` for doing just that:

-    :::magpie
-    // This:
-    def printArg(a) print("My arg is " ~ a)
-    // Is the same as:
-    var printArg = fn(a) print("My arg is " ~ a)

 ## Calling Functions

-Functions are called just like they were in your first algebra class: by putting the argument in parentheses after the function.
-Magpie has a built-in function called `print`.
-You can call it like:
+Once you have a function, you can call it by invoking the `call` method on it.
+The left-hand argument is the function, and the right-hand argument is the argument passed to the function.

     :::magpie
-    print("this is the argument")
+    var greeter = fn(who) print("Hi, " + who)
+    greeter call("Fred") // Hi, Fred

-If a function doesn't take any arguments, it still needs to be explicitly invoked using `()`:
+If a function doesn't take an argument, you should invoke `call` with `()`.

     :::magpie
-    var sayHi = fn print("hi")
+    var sayHi = fn print("Hi!")
-    sayHi   // Doesn't call it, just gets a reference to the fn. sayHi() // Says hi.

-In Magpie all functions take a single argument.
-To pass multiple arguments, you actually create a [tuple](compound-values.html) of them, but the end result is that it looks like you'd expect:
+    sayHi call()

+Like methods, the argument pattern for a function may include tests.
+If the argument passed to `call` doesn't match the function's pattern, it throws a `NoMethodError`.

     :::magpie
-    sum(1, 2, 3)
+    var expectInt = fn(n is Int) n * 2
+    expectInt call(123) // OK
+    expectInt call("not int") // Throws NoMethodError.

 ## Returning Values

+**TODO(bob): This applies to methods too.
+Move there.**

 A function automatically returns the value that its body evaluates to.
 An explicit `return` is not required:

     :::magpie
-    def name() "Fred"
+    var name = fn "Fred"
-    print(name()) // Fred
+    print(name call()) // Fred

-If the body is a block, the result will be the last expression in the block:
+If the body is a block, the result is the last expression in the block:

     :::magpie
-    def sayHi()
+    var sayHi = fn
         print("hi")
         "result"
     end
-    // Prints "hi" then returns "result" when called.
+    sayHi call() // Prints "hi" then returns "result".

-You can also explicitly return early from a function using a `return` expression:
+If you want to return before reaching the end of the function body, you can use an explicit `return` expression.

     :::magpie
-    def earlyReturn(arg)
+    var earlyReturn = fn(arg)
-        if arg == "no!" then return "bailed"
+        if arg == "no!" then return "bailed" print("got here")
         "ok"
     end

+This will return `"bailed"` and print nothing if the argument is `"no!"`.
+With any other argument, it will print `"got here"` and then return `"ok"`.

-If no expression follows the `return` keyword, then it implicitly returns `nothing`.
+A `return` expression with no expression following the keyword (in other words, a `return` on its own line) implicitly returns `nothing`.

 ## Closures

 As you would expect, functions are [closures](http://en.wikipedia.org/wiki/Closure_%28computer_science%29): they can access variables defined outside of their scope.
-They will hold onto closed over-variables even after leaving the scope where they are defined:
+They will hold onto closed-over variables even after leaving the scope where the function is defined:

     :::magpie
     def makeCounter()
         var i = 0
-        fn i = i + 1 // References 'i' which is declared outside of itself. end
+        fn i = i + 1
+    end

+Here, the `makeCounter` method returns the function created on its second line.
+That function references a variable `i` declared outside of the function.
+Even after the function is returned from `makeCounter`, it is still able to access `i`.

     var counter = makeCounter()
-    print(counter()) // Prints 1.
+    print(counter call()) // Prints 1.
-    print(counter()) // Prints 2.
+    print(counter call()) // Prints 2.
-    print(counter()) // Prints 3.
+    print(counter call()) // Prints 3.

 ## Callables

-Everything you've read so far assumes the thing you're calling is a function.
-What if it's not?
-What does this do:

-    :::magpie
-    "hello"(3)

-If you try to apply an argument to an object that isn't a function, Magpie will implicitly translate that to a call to a method named `call` on that object with the given argument.
-So the above is equivalent to:

-    :::magpie
-    "hello" call(3)

-Classes are free to implement `call` to do what they want.
-This lets you define your own objects that can be called like functions.
-The String class implements `call` to get the character at the passed in index, so the above example returns "l".

-In general, indexable collections like strings and arrays will implement this to handle getting items from the collection.
-Magpie doesn't have a `[]` syntax for accessing elements from arrays (square brackets are used for generics), so array access just looks like:

-    someArray(2) // Get the third element.
+The `call` method used to invoke functions is a regular multimethod with a built-in specialization for functions.
+This means you can define your own "callable" types, and overload `call` to act on those.
+With that, you can use your own callable type where a function is expected and it will work seamlessly.